2020PB/police-brutality/reports/New York.md

 Footage shoves a small crowd of protestors arguing with police.
 A cyclist is in the bike lane.
 An officer shoves him multiple times until he is thrown off the bike to the curb.
 The cyclist appears to have trouble getting up, but the footage then cuts off.

-tags: bike, shove, push, protestor
+tags: bike, shove, push, protester

 id: ny-newyorkcity-41